YakoobHammouri/GSG-hosting-node-js-workshop/Project/README.md

 Next.js is a special JavaScript framework to build a modern React applications with a server-side rendering. based on that main feature it makes our life much easier by reducing page loading time and by having page-based routing system, not to mention its positive impact on SEO ranking.

 ### How To Run
-1. create DB and Add the url to the .env file
+1. create DB and Add the url to your `.env` file
+     - create the database
+     - inside the api folder create a .env file
+     - add the PORT , name , connector ,and url as shown in `.env.example` file
    ```
+   PORT=4000
+   name=todo
+   connector=postgresql
    url=postgres://username:password@localhost:port/database
    ```
 2. open terminal then change directory to `api` folder to run this Command